pcollinsTech/pcollinsTech/content/projects/2018-09-31--digital-works-agency/index.md

 ##The Brief

 Digital Works Agency wanted to bring their website over from Squarespace.
-It needed to look slick and proffesional to show off their skillset,
+It needed a clean, modern but professional to show off their skillset,